-Interpersonal Intelligence – Detecting and responding to others’ moods, motivations, desires.
+- Interpersonal Intelligence — Detecting and responding to others’ moods, motivations and desires

-Intrapersonal Intelligence – Being self-aware and attuned with values, beliefs, and thinking.
+- Intrapersonal Intelligence — Being self-aware and attuned with one’s own values, beliefs and thinking

-Combining these concepts provides a good overview of emotional intelligence and its relation to business leadership.
-Without the guiding influence of rational intelligence, emotional intelligence has the potential to become deeply subjective in a way that isn’t conducive to business goals.
-Harnessed and used correctly, however, it is key to driving internal collaboration and external alliances.
+Ideally, the two work in concert — without the guiding influence of rational intelligence, emotional intelligence has the potential to become deeply subjective in a way that isn’t conducive to business goals.
+Used effectively, however, it can be key to fostering internal collaboration and external alliances in professional contexts.

-In its most refined form, emotional intelligence provides empathy necessary to fully understand another’s perspective even when it contradicts one’s own.
-Research has shown women, who traditionally rate higher on tests of emotional intelligence, tend to have a more collaborative and inclusive leadership style than men.
-Practiced by persons of any gender, emotional intelligence has much to offer the modern workplace and stakeholders across all functions:
+In its most refined form, emotional intelligence provides the empathy necessary to fully understand another’s perspective even when it contradicts one’s own.
+Emotional intelligence has much to offer the modern workplace and stakeholders across all functions: